bebr2/UNO/README.md

+All prompt templates in this project are in the `prompts.py` file.

 ## Getting Started

 ### Environment Setup

-We recommend using `conda` to create a virtual environment:
+create a virtual environment:

 ```bash
 conda create -n uno python=3.11.14